elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 - <span style="color:red">Content is added to the search index </span>
 - usually within 1/2 an hour the paper on the Drupal Site is in a published state

 ---

-# High level VOR workflow
+# Existing VOR workflow
 - content processor sends a zip file to an S3 bucket and to a HW FTP endpoint
 - Files appears in Highwire express (HWX) with a go.xml file  [&#128279;]()
 - each file takes it's own batch through the system